SaiPrahladh/Personal-Portfolio/content/home/experience.md

     date_start: '2020-09-01'
     date_end: '2020-12-31'
     description: |2-
-        Worked on ensuring safety of shared control in autonomous driving under the guidance of Prof.Corina Pasareanu.
+        Worked on ensuring safety of shared control in autonomous driving under the guidance of Prof. Corina Pasareanu.

         * Performed K-means clustering on driver reaction time classification output of a neural network to verify robustness of  classification and ensure safety of shared
           control in autonomous driving.